Last updated: May 2026 — prices verified at official provider sites. All prices USD.

 | Content creator / heavy data | Holafly $42.90/10d | Truly unlimited, no cap |

-For a head-to-head platform comparison, see my Holafly vs Saily guide.
+For a head-to-head platform comparison, see Holafly vs Nomad and Saily Review 2026.

 | Data | Validity | Price USD | Note |